SumanthPandiri/KDMA/README.md

+Developed during my REU in the Summer of 2023, this is an adaptation of the KDMA code made to work for physical differential drive robot agents.
+Major changes:

+    converted the kinematics from cartesian to differential drive modified the state space to include the neighbor agents' orientations as input to the network changed the state space to be in local orientation instead of goal-oriented modified the expert network to be in the velocity range of a robot (0.4 m/s instead of 1.3 m/s)

+Currently made to train and test with 4 agents.
+I'm still tweaking hyperparameters to get the accuracy to 1.0, currently at around 0.95.

+With more time: train on a larger variety of number of agents, move from velocities to acceleration.

+KDMA README:

 # Human-Inspired Multi-Agent Navigation using Knowledge Distillation

 This is the code repository to support the paper _**Human-Inspired Multi-Agent Navigation using Knowledge Distillation**. [[arXiv](https://arxiv.org/abs/2103.10000)]